-The highlights of the update, other than a redesign of the interface, include stand-alone apps that do not require a phone, the Google Assistant, and support for Android Pay.
-Some existing watches do not have NFC support, so Android Pay will not work on those devices.
-New devices in 2017 will likely feature NFC, but it’s still not a requirement for Android Wear partners.
+The highlights of the update, which you can read about here, include a redesigned interface, stand-alone apps that do not require a phone, Google Assistant, and support for Android Pay.
+Some existing watches do not have NFC, like the Watch Style, so Android Pay will not work.

 The LG Watch Sport will set you back $350, and is now available for purchase from the Google Store, AT&T, and Verizon.
 The dark blue option is a Google Store exclusive.